Void-ux/aiob2/README.md

 ---

-This project is released under the [GNU GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is released under the [MIT License](https://opensource.org/licenses/MIT).